 Measure 2: Complex multimorbidity (CMM)

 Individuals with three or more body systems affected by disease were considered as having CMM.
 Body systems were represented by the Chapters of the International Classification of Diseases 10th Revision (ICD-10) (Table 1).
 A patient with CMM had one or more chronic conditions within each of three or more different ICD-10 Chapters.

+We also checked for potential biases between the basic measure of MM with CMM given that the cutpoint of two morbidities is used in the former while the latter uses three morbidities in distinct body systems.
+We created a version of basic MM with a cutpoint for 3 morbidities for fairer comparisons and re-ran all of our analyses (see Appendix).

 2.2.3